annikahannig/launchify/README.md

 ## Updates

-The updater will periodicaly check the `VERSION` file as configured in `config/app.json`, will download the current version and launch the app.
+The updater will periodicaly check the `RELEASE` file as configured in `config/app.json`, will download the current version and launch the app.